 Glenaire is a small non-profit nursing home located in Cary, North Carolina.
-This proved to be an A+ facility, which is our most impressive rating.
-Not surprisingly, this turned out to be the number one rated nursing home in the city.
-As you can find below, this place performed equally well in our category grades.
-In fact, we gave it straight A's!
+This proved to be a grade A facility, which is a truly elite grade.
+In fact, we ranked this facility in the top ten percentile of all nursing homes in the country.
+As you will find below, this nursing home performed just as well in our category grades.
+We give this place two thumbs up!

 - Nursing Home